-Of course, that doesn’t mean you should get hammered and go jumping down the street on a pogo stick.
-If you did decide to hop down the road while intoxicated, police could still charge you with being drunk in public and/or disturbing the peace -and in either case, you’d probably still want to contact a top DUI lawyer in Vista as soon as possible.
+Of course, that doesn’t mean you should get hammered and go jumping down the street on a pogo stick, even if you don’t value your own safety.
+If you did decide to hop down the road while intoxicated, police could still charge you with being drunk in public and/or disturbing the peace -and in either case, you’d probably still want to contact a lawyer as soon as possible.

-If you are accused of drunk driving, being publicly intoxicated or any similar crime in North San Diego, you need to contact a DUI lawyer in Vista.
-Peter M. Liss can be reached 24/7 and offers a free initial consultation.
+If you are accused of drunk driving, being publicly intoxicated or any similar crime, Peter M. Liss can help.
+He can be reached 24/7 and offers a free initial consultation.
 To schedule an appointment, please call (760) 643-4050.

 Creative Commons Image by William Murphy